sanjaykumar-s03/Candidates-Management/README.md

 Degree: The degree obtained by the candidate.
 Skills: A semicolon-separated list of skills the candidate possesses.

-##Workflow
+## Workflow
 Here’s how the application works, along with the corresponding files:

--Upload the CSV File
+1. Upload the CSV File
--User navigates to upload.html (located in the templates folder) and uploads a CSV file containing candidate data.
+2. User navigates to upload.html (located in the templates folder) and uploads a CSV file containing candidate data.
--The uploaded CSV file is processed in the app.py file.
+3. The uploaded CSV file is processed in the app.py file.
 The application reads the CSV using Pandas and extracts candidate data.
--The application creates nodes and relationships in the Neo4j database for each candidate.
+4. The application creates nodes and relationships in the Neo4j database for each candidate.
--After processing, users can request to download candidate details.
+5. After processing, users can request to download candidate details.
 The application generates a PDF using the ReportLab library, including candidate information and predefined sample images.
--The generated PDF is served to the user for download.
+6. The generated PDF is served to the user for download.